 · No resources are disposed of and no value is lost to landfill or incineration.

-This approach is in contrasts with the existing ‘take–make–waste’ linear economies seen around the world.
+This approach is in contrast with the existing ‘take–make–waste’ linear economies seen around the world.
 Linear economies consume large quantities of raw (virgin) resources to make products, only to dispose of them at the end of their use.
-This represents a loss of value in terms of the resources that the products contain and the extraction, energy and processes invested in them as we do not have effective mechanisms in place to monetise end of life products.
+This represents a loss of value in terms of the resources that the products contain and the extraction, energy, and processes invested in them as we do not have effective mechanisms in place to monetize end of life products.

-The linear economy is not the villain, it is responsible for getting us to where we are today and have enabled huge health, social, economic and cultural benefits to humankind.
-Since industrialisation began, millions have been lifted out of poverty, and we’ve seen substantial increases in the supply of goods and services that people link to quality of life.
-However, there are two reasons why the linear economy is ultimately at the end of its value life cycle and the time is now to transition to a modernized version of use and reuse:
+The linear economy is not the villain, it is responsible for getting us to where we are today and have enabled huge health, social, economic, and cultural benefits to humankind.
+Since industrialization began, millions have been lifted out of poverty, and we’ve seen substantial increases in the supply of goods and services that people link to quality of life.
+However, there are two reasons why the linear economy is ultimately at the end of its valuable life cycle and the time is now to transition to a modernized version of use and reuse:

-The costs of extracting raw materials is rising and access to raw materials in shrinking
+The costs of extracting raw materials are rising and access to raw materials in shrinking

 Costs to extract, transport and process is steadily increasing